Your vacations afloat

-A catamaran, that’s : a home afloat, a means of transportation and a base for nautical activities – all in one
+A catamaran, is: a home afloat, a means of transportation and a base for nautical activities – all in one

-For fun activities, you’ll find sea kayaks, snorkel equipment.
+For fun activities, you’ll find sea kayaks, stand up paddle boards, snorkel equipment.

 Your catamaran is well-suited for both longer and shorter inter-island sailing.

 A choice of catamarans to suit

 All our boats have 4 double cabins and 2 or 4 bathrooms, depending on the model.
 They can take up to 10 guests.